-Our trip to see the jaguars in the Pantanal gets off to a good start when my friend Ruth accidentally knocks down the former governor of Mato Grotto state with her backpack at Cuiaba airport.
+Our trip to search for the Pantanal jaguar gets off to a good start when my friend Ruth accidentally knocks down the former governor of Mato Grotto state with her backpack at Cuiaba airport.
 Flailing his arms and unable to catch himself, the man narrowly avoids a fall as his aid grabs hold of him and pulls him upright.
 The disgruntled governer gives Ruth a murderous stare, completely deaf to her profuse apologies.

 As we leave the city of about a million people, heading south-west, the scenery changes from the urban sprawl to the open farmland, that eventually gives way to the dry savannah, that dominates the northern Pantanal.